+The current Peruvian postal code system uses five numbers.
 The first two numbers signify the administrative region of Peru in which the address is located (see table below).
-The next three numbers represent smaller areas within each administrative region.
-These may be provinces but can vary depending on the population density of any given area.
+The next three numbers represent smaller areas within each administrative region, which may include provinces but can vary depending on the population density of any given area.

 Finding the Correct Peruvian Postal Code

-The Peruvian postal system isn’t flawless (things can and do disappear from time to time), but the usage -- or not -- of a postal code is unlikely to make a great difference.
+The Peruvian postal system isn’t flawless (things can and do disappear from time to time), but the usage—or not—of postal codes is unlikely to make a great difference.

-Postal Codes: First Two Digits (Region)
+Postal Codes: First Two Digits (By Region)

-|04 Arequipa||17 Madre de Dios|
+|04||Arequipa||17||Madre de Dios|